QubitPi/jersey-webservice-template/README.md

 License
 -------

-The use and distribution terms for [jersey-ws-template][jersey-ws-template] are covered by the [Apache License, Version 2.0][Apache License, Version 2.0].
+The use and distribution terms for [jersey-ws-template] are covered by the [Apache License, Version 2.0][Apache License, Version 2.0].

 <div align="center">